-What is the Internet of Things?
-Everything you need to know about the IoT right now | ZDNet
+What is the IoT?
+Everything you need to know about the Internet of Things right now | ZDNet

 Pretty much any physical object can be transformed into an IoT device if it can be connected to the internet and controlled that way.

 A lightbulb that can be switched on using a smartphone app is an IoT device, as is a motion sensor or a smart thermostat in your office or a connected streetlight.
-A IoT device could be as fluffy as a child's toy or as serious as a driverless truck, or as complicated as a jet engine that's now filled with thousands of sensors collecting and transmitting data.
+An IoT device could be as fluffy as a child's toy or as serious as a driverless truck, or as complicated as a jet engine that's now filled with thousands of sensors collecting and transmitting data back to make sure it is operating efficiently.
 At an even bigger scale, smart cities projects are filling entire regions with sensors to help us understand and control the environment.

-The term 'IoT' is mainly used for devices that wouldn't usually be generally expected to have an internet connection, that can communicate with the network independently of human action.
+The term IoT is mainly used for devices that wouldn't usually be generally expected to have an internet connection, and that can communicate with the network independently of human action.
 For this reason, a PC isn't generally considered an IoT device and neither is a smartphone -- even though the latter is crammed with sensors.
-A smartwatch or a fitness band might be counted as an IoT device, however.
+A smartwatch or a fitness band or other wearable device might be counted as an IoT device, however.

 What is the history of the Internet of Things?

-The idea of adding sensor and intelligence to basic objects was discussed throughout the 1980s and 1990s (and there are arguably some much earlier ancestors), but apart from some early projects -- including an internet-connected vending machine -- progress was slow simply because the technology wasn't in place.
+The idea of adding sensor and intelligence to basic objects was discussed throughout the 1980s and 1990s (and there are arguably some much earlier ancestors), but apart from some early projects -- including an internet-connected vending machine -- progress was slow simply because the technology wasn't ready.

 Processors that were cheap and power-frugal enough to be all but disposable were required before it became cost-effective to connect up billions of devices.
-The adoption of RFID chips -- low-power chips that can communicate wirelessly -- solved some of this issue, along with the increasing availability of broadband internet and cellular and wireless networking.
+The adoption of RFID tags -- low-power chips that can communicate wirelessly -- solved some of this issue, along with the increasing availability of broadband internet and cellular and wireless networking.
 The adoption of IPv6 -- which, among other things, should provide enough IP addresses for every device the world (or indeed this galaxy) is ever likely to need -- was also a necessary step for the IoT to scale.
 Kevin Ashton coined the phrase 'Internet of Things' in 1999, although it took at least another decade for the technology to catch up with the vision.

 "The IoT integrates the interconnectedness of human culture -- our 'things' -- with the interconnectedness of our digital information system -- 'the internet.'
 That's the IoT," Ashton told ZDNet.

 Adding RFID tags to expensive pieces of equipment to help track their location was one of the first IoT applications.
-But since then, the cost of adding sensors and an internet connection has continued to fall, and experts predict that basic functionality could one day cost as little as 10 cents, making it possible to connect nearly everything to the internet.
+But since then, the cost of adding sensors and an internet connection to objects has continued to fall, and experts predict that this basic functionality could one day cost as little as 10 cents, making it possible to connect nearly everything to the internet.

 The IoT was initially most interesting to business and manufacturing, where its application is sometimes known as machine-to-machine (M2M), but the emphasis is now on filling our homes and offices with smart devices, transforming it into something that's relevant to almost everyone.
 Early suggestions for internet-connected devices included 'blogjects' (objects that blog and record data about themselves to the internet), ubiquitous computing (or 'ubicomp'), invisible computing, and pervasive computing.
 However, it was Internet of Things and IoT that stuck.